mehrdadabdollahi/AI-Powered-Sentiment-Analysis-in-Microsoft-Fabric-with-Azure-OpenAI/README.md

 I’d love to hear how you might apply this in your own work or how you'd extend it.
 Feel free to reach out or drop your ideas in the comments section of the video.

-I'm looking forward to hearing back from you.
-Regards,
-Mehrdad